hugoam/two/docs/reflection.md

     _attr_ Type& m_type; // can be a pointer too
 }
 ```
-To get the real type of a potentially polymorphic object, the `typeof(object)` function will ensure you always get the true type of a given object: it simply retrieves the `type` member if that type of object has one (= is polymorphic), or call `type<T>()` instead.
+This allows to convert a pointer or reference to a `Shape` to an aptly typed generic `Ref` or `Var`.
+To get the real type of a potentially polymorphic object, the `typeof(object)` function ensures you always get the true type of a given object: it simply retrieves the `type` member if that type of object has one (= is polymorphic), or call `type<T>()` instead.

 ## Primitives
 ### Values and references